Controlling and managing diabetes can be a challenge for anybody living with the condition – but remember, you’re never alone.

 If you’ve recently been diagnosed with diabetes, this may be an overwhelming time for you.
 You’ll have many questions about your condition and what effect this will have on your life.

-Dealing with your diagnosis, managing it and making changes to your lifestyle can be a challenge.
-But over time, you’ll find yourself adjusting to this new way of life, and you’ll notice just how much more confident you’ve become in your ability to cope with the demands that diabetes can throw at you.
+Dealing with your diagnosis, managing it and making changes to your lifestyle can take time.
+But you’ll find yourself adjusting to this new way of life, and you’ll notice just how much more confident you’ve become in your ability to cope with the demands that diabetes can throw at you.

 Dealing with your diagnosis